repat/droid-break/README.md

 Anyway, we believe it's the best we can come up with and that in many cases it's the better choice.
 If you think an app is missing, please write an [email](http://droid-break.info/support.html "support"), a [tweet](https://twitter.com/droidbreak "@droidbreak"), a [disqus](http://droid-break.info/#disqus "Disqus for droid-break.info") comment or fork the project on github and make a pull request.

-**Of course, github and neocities are not always in sync, so it might take a while for the update to appear.**

 You will find most of these apps in the [F-Droid](https://f-droid.org/ "F-Droid") repository.
 Also, you might want to consider to flash a custom ROM like [Cyanogen Mod](http://www.cyanogenmod.org/ "CyanogenMod") or [Replicant](http://replicant.us/ "Replicant") on your device.

 ## Categories
-Browser, Social Networks, Messenger, VoIP, Audio/Podcasts, Video, Email, Notes, News Reader, File Manager, Navigation, Keyboards, Cloud, Misc
+Browser, Social Networks, Messenger, VoIP, Audio/Podcasts, Video, Email, Notes, News Reader, File Manager, Navigation, Keyboards, Cloud, Office, Misc

 ## Technical stuff
-* [neocities.org](neocities.org "neocities.org") doesn't allow folders, so everthing is in the main folder.
-A bit chaotic but it works I guess.
+* We just changed our hoster from [neocities.org] to GitHub, so you can just submit pull requests and the changes will automatically appear on the website
-* Please use just plain HTML5/CSS/JS, as no other language is supported(no PHP, Perl, Python, whatsorever)
+* Please use just plain HTML5/CSS/JS, as no other language is supported(no PHP, Perl, Python, ...)
-* Please convert the proprietary images to 25x25 and the free images to 50x50 in the .png format
+* Please convert the proprietary images(*/img/proprietary*) to 25x25 and the free images(*/img/foss*) to 50x50 in the .png format

 ## Planned features
 * [Localize with jquery-18n](https://github.com/recurser/jquery-i18n "jquery-i18n")